thevenice/slack_notifications/README.md

    This function runs all the provided test cases, compares the actual results against the expected outcomes, and prints the results.

 ## Slack Notification Logic: The Design Philosophy

-According to Slack Engineering, the logic for sending notifications may seem simple at first glance, but it involves a lot of behind-the-scenes complexity.
+According to Alex Xu, the logic for sending notifications may seem simple at first glance, but it involves a lot of behind-the-scenes complexity.
 Slack's design aims to strike a balance between notifying users of important events while avoiding unnecessary interruptions.
-Here’s a quote from Slack Engineering that highlights this complexity:
+Here’s a quote from Alex Xu that highlights this complexity:

-> "Flowchart of how Slack decides to send a notification
+> Flowchart of how Slack decides to send a notification
 > It is a great example of why a simple feature may take much longer to develop than many people think.
 > When we have a great design, users may not notice the complexity because it feels like the feature just working as intended."
-> – Slack Engineering Blog
+> – Alex Xu on LinkedIn

 ## Running the Code